Zigu/php-comments/README.md

 This project is a sample application for a CRUD API managing simple comments.

-It uses a MySQL-8 database and PHP 7.1.
+It uses a MySQL-8 database and PHP 7.1 running on an Apache webserver.
 All production files are located in `php/src`, all test files in `php/tests`.

 The web application provides an API callable via `/comments` and a simple web view available at `/` when using your browser.
+This is done by using an `.htaccess` file located in the webapps directory and having a rewrite module (`mod_rewrite`) enabled.

 ### API calls with curl and using docker-compose